 The Buckley Amendment grants the College the authority to release directory information to any person on request, unless a student requests in writing that directory information be kept as private.
 The College directory information will be disclosed at the College's discretion.
 The College regards the following as directory information:

-• Student's Name
+- Student's Name - Dates of Attendance

-• Degrees/Awards Earned
+- Degrees/Awards Earned - Major Field Study